-“Before HP I mostly travelled by myself, but after HP I can’t imagine travelling any other way.
+“Before HP I mostly traveled by myself, but after HP I can’t imagine traveling any other way.
 I wish I’d done it sooner.

 My favourite HP activity is REALLY hard to choose because there are so many great ones, but I think it’s the Monday lunches as it brings everyone together & HP pays! (wink!)